Killing of JonBenét Ramsey: Intruder theory

-False confession
+Karr confession

-Alexis Val Reich (then known as John Mark Karr) was arrested in Bangkok, Thailand on August 15, 2006 following a false confession to murdering JonBenét.
-Reich, a 41-year old school teacher, claimed to have drugged, sexually assaulted, and accidentally killed JonBenét.
-According to CNN, "Authorities also said they did not find any evidence linking [Reich] to the crime scene."
+John Mark Karr, a 41-year-old school teacher, was arrested in Bangkok, Thailand, on August 15, 2006, following a false confession to murdering JonBenét.
+Karr claimed to have drugged, sexually assaulted, and accidentally killed JonBenét.
+According to CNN, "Authorities also said they did not find any evidence linking Karr to the crime scene."

-In the confession, Reich had provided only basic facts that were publicly known and failed to provide any additional convincing details.
-The claim that JonBenét was drugged further cast doubt on the confession because the autopsy indicated no drugs were found in her body.
-Furthermore, Reich's DNA did not match DNA found on JonBenét's body.
+In the confession, Karr had provided only basic facts that were publicly known and failed to provide any additional convincing details.
+The claim that JonBenét was drugged cast further doubt on the confession because the autopsy indicated no drugs were found in her body.
+Furthermore, Karr's DNA did not match DNA found on JonBenét's body.

-On October 26, 2006, Reich sent an email to Bill Hammons of Bill's List seeking a literary agent to help "publish a manuscript that some might find controversial."

-Reich later sent emails under numerous pen names, including Daxis the Conqueror, Drk Prnz, and Alexis.
-Reich later came out as transgender and changed her legal name from 'John Mark Karr' to Alexis Valoran Reich (or Delia Alexis Reich, according to a Washington State drivers' license).
-Samantha Spiegel (who gained a restraining order from Reich) alleged Reich only intended to undergo gender reassignment surgery to get closer to younger girls in a child sex cult called "The Immaculates".